-Our first stop of the day: Djúpivogur, a small fisher village located in between the 2 Fjords Berufjörður and Hamarsfjörður with a campsite, souvenir shop, harbor and the small traditional trading house Langabúð.
+Our first stop of the day: Djúpivogur, a small fisher village located in between the 2 Fjords Berufjörður and Hamarsfjörður with a campsite, souvenir shop, harbor, and the small traditional trading house Langabúð.
 This house is deemed to be one of the most beautiful houses of its kind in Iceland.
 Equipped with a café and the Icelandic handicraft museum it was worth a short stop for a coffee break on our tour around the Fjords.

-Lonely Wildness & a Stunning Natural World
+Lonely Wildness & a Stunning Natural World of Iceland

 Back on track, we entered literally a different world.
-The face of Iceland changed rapidly and intense.
-Combined with the cloudy and more and more windy weather, we got to know the other side of this huge island.
+The face of Iceland changed rapidly and intensely.
+Combined with the cloudy and windy weather, we got to know the other side of this huge island.
 And still: the landscape was simply unbelievable beautiful, just a slightly different way.
 When the street was almost on the level of the sea, the surrounding mountains made us feel so obscure tiny, like miniature cars played by the power of the weather and wind.
 The road conditions became worse with gravel roads, muddy and slippery parts.
-Additional to that, sheep were on loose everywhere and potentially behind every bend.
+Additionally, sheep were on loose everywhere and potentially behind every bend.
 When driving in Iceland, you always have to give the street your undivided attention, always.
 Even when you get amazed by the most beautiful landscape.
 Just stop next to the street to not place anyone in danger and avoid stopping out of a sudden, especially don’t do it on the road.

 Gay Couple Road Trip East Iceland

-Driving with the right melancholic and inspiring music sometimes made us even cry or we had to pinch each other, so unbelievable, magical and crystal clear was every moment in Iceland.
+Driving with the right melancholic and inspiring music sometimes made us even cry, or we had to pinch each other, so unbelievable, magical, and crystal clear was every moment in Iceland.
 It truly was really so beautiful in Iceland.
 A country without the need to use a filter on your travel photography.

-Sleeping a Night in our Car at SEYÐISFJÖRÐUR
+Sleeping a Night in our Car at Seyðisfjörður

-Pure Silence in the Middle of Nowhere
+Pure Silence in the Icelandic Middle of Nowhere

 Back on the Ring Road 1, we entered a part of Iceland, no, a part of the world, where we experienced for the first time ever, total silence.
-Nothing, not even a bird, a bug or a plant in the wind.
+Nothing, not even a bird, a bug, or a plant in the wind.
 Just us, the sun and no sound surrounding us.
 An unforgettable experience.

 Dettifoss Waterfall and the Power of Water

 Before we reached popular lake Mývatn, we left the A1 Ring Road and took the route 864, the so-called Hólsfjallavegur, in the northern direction on the east side of the water, to visit the waterfall we will never ever forget again.
-The road is very bad: a gravel road full of potholes.
+The road is awful: a gravel road full of potholes.
 Please pay attention and adapt the speed to the road conditions!
 But after all, we reached Dettifoss, the most powerful waterfall in Europe.
 We never thought about how powerful, how full of energy and beauty a waterfall can be, especially when we stood directly next to the water.

-Before we drove in the south direction the next day, we camped right close to the northern coast for one night in Ásbyrgi camp site in Ásbyrgi, a horseshoe-shaped canyon created by the river Jökulsá á Fjöllum.
+Before we drove in the south direction the next day, we camped right close to the northern coast for one night in Ásbyrgi campsite in Ásbyrgi, a horseshoe-shaped canyon created by the river Jökulsá á Fjöllum.
 If you believe in myths, the horseshoe-shaped canyon was made by Odin’s eight-legged horse, when it touched the ground.
-It is also the capital of the elves, that are called in Iceland the “hidden people of Iceland“.
+It is also the capital of the elves, that is called in Iceland the “hidden people of Iceland“.
 Everywhere around the Botnstjörn lake visitors will find signs and traces of the Icelandic believe in these myths.
 Or are they true?
 As part of the Vatnajökull National Park, this unique, almost magical landscape is worth a visit.

 Hrossaborg Crater – a Natural Amphitheater

-After passing by the other, the west side of the Dettifoss canyon, it was actually just a short way first in South, later on in the Western direction to one of our most favorite spots in East/central Iceland: the Hrossaborg crater.
+After passing by the other, the west side of the Dettifoss canyon, it was actually just a short way first in the South, later on in the Western direction to one of our most favorite spots in East/central Iceland: the Hrossaborg crater.
 After driving over a white bridge, we spot a huge volcano crater on the left-hand side.
 Leaving the main road in a Southern direction, we needed to take the gravel road through a dry riverbed (we would recommend a 4×4 for this part of Iceland) and ended up in a natural amphitheater.
 The name Hrossaburg (Icelandic for Horse castle) is related to the former use for gathering horses in this natural enclosure.
-A place with an incredible view, total silence and incomparable beauty.
+A place with an incredible view, total silence, and incomparable beauty.

 The Sulfuric Smell of Icelandic Volcanos

 The Goal of the day was the famous lake Mývatn.
 Right before entering the valley of the lake coming from the East, the road leads over the 410 m high mountain pass Námaskarð, separating the two mountains Dalfjall and Namafjall.
-These mountains are a very colorful and mineral rich nature spectacle with solfataras and boiling mud pots (sulfuric hot springs and continuously steaming hot springs) on the East side of the pass.
+These mountains are a very colorful and mineral-rich nature spectacle, with solfataras and boiling mud pots (sulfuric hot springs and continuously steaming hot springs) on the East side of the pass.
 We could see the steaming landscape already several hundred meters before we actually smelled them.
 Yes, you understood it correctly.

 A horrible, pungent and nasty smell was out all of a sudden inside and outside our car.
 This area around Hverir is a geothermal part of Iceland with steaming fumaroles smelling like addled eggs.
 After our time on Hrossaborg, this piece of our Earth was again a landscape like the barren red terrain of planet Mars.
 A unique and memorable experience, undoubtedly.

-Karl & Daan
+Karl & Daan.